 I like to go and see live bands.
 When I watch them sing and play they seem lost in their music.
-They are absorbed and laser focused.
+They are laser focused in their music.

 But it is their aura I notice.
 Their being if you like.
 They just look like they are loving every minute of what they do.

-I notice this same “look” when I observe people working with animals, nature and healing professions.
+I notice this same “look” when I see people working with animals, nature and healing professions.
 And also with those people who are highly enthusiastic about what they do.

 So Many Articles on Purpose